-11. Although some of the possible reasons for discrepancies among fishery trade data of CWP agencies were identified, CWP recommended that Eurostat, FAO and OECD should investigate the causes of discrepancies in published data and should attempt to eliminate these discrepancies or, where the differences were due to the use of differing concepts in the compilation of the data, provide adequate documentation in the publications explaining the concepts used.
+13. Although some of the possible reasons for discrepancies among fishery trade data of CWP agencies were identified, CWP recommended that Eurostat, FAO and OECD should investigate the causes of discrepancies in published data and should attempt to eliminate these discrepancies or, where the differences were due to the use of differing concepts in the compilation of the data, provide adequate documentation in the publications explaining the concepts used.
+(Para.162)

-12. CWP noted the usual absence of data on foreign landings and trans-shipments from official foreign trade data and recommended the CWP agencies publishing fishery trade data to intensify their efforts to obtain the foreign landings and trans-shipment data from the national authorities.
+14. CWP noted the usual absence of data on foreign landings and trans-shipments from official foreign trade data and recommended the CWP agencies publishing fishery trade data to intensify their efforts to obtain the foreign landings and trans-shipment data from the national authorities.
+(Para.163)

-13. The CWP agreed that there is an urgent need for an international standard format which accommodates the reporting of position, fishing activity, catch and other data through VMS.
+15. The CWP agreed that there is an urgent need for an international standard format which accommodates the reporting of position, fishing activity, catch and other data through VMS.
 The format should allow very extensive flexibility in the data elements to be included.
 One such possible standard which seemed to meet these criteria is the "Danish standard" adopted by many agencies in the Atlantic, but there may be other candidates.
 The CWP strongly recommended that an international standard be developed and promoted, and that FAO consider facilitating this process as a matter of urgency.
 Presentation of the "Danish standard" and other candidate standard formats on the FAO Web site would assist this process.
+(Para.170)

-14. An inter-sessional meeting is proposed to finalize the table designating lead agencies for catch statistics (and effort if available) for particular species in particular areas as recommended in 2 above.
+16. An inter-sessional meeting is proposed to finalize the table designating lead agencies for catch statistics (and effort if available) for particular species in particular areas as recommended in paragraph 81 above.
 It would be desirable to also consider the methodology and logistics of adopting data from the lead agencies referred to in 1 above.
 The Secretary should take the lead in arranging this meeting which could possibly be held in conjunction with the FAO ACFR Working Party on Status and Trends in Fisheries which will meet in November 1999.
+(Para.171)

-15. An inter-sessional meeting of agencies concerned with dissemination of North Atlantic catch statistics (Eurostat, FAO, ICCAT, ICES and NAFO) as recommended in 3 above is also proposed.
+17. An inter-sessional meeting of agencies concerned with dissemination of North Atlantic catch statistics (Eurostat, FAO, ICCAT, ICES and NAFO) as recommended in paragraphs 88 and 89 is also proposed.
 ICES will take the lead in arranging this meeting which will probably take place in the first quarter of 2000.
-The same meeting may also be an appropriate occasion to consider historical statistics of the former USSR, and particularly the Baltic States, as recommended in 4 above.
+The same meeting may also be an appropriate occasion to consider historical statistics of the former USSR, and particularly the Baltic States, as recommended in 105 above.
+(Para.172)

-16. CWP-18 recommended that the title of the STATLANT Newsletter be changed to the CWP Newsletter and that it be made available on the Web with links from the CWP site on the FAO Fisheries Web site.
+18. CWP-18 recommended that the title of the STATLANT Newsletter be changed to the CWP Newsletter and that it be made available on the Web with links from the CWP site on the FAO Fisheries Web site.
 CWP-18 recommended that Eurostat and FAO should cooperate to implement this.
+(Para.174)

-17. CWP recommended that the Handbook of Fishery Statistics be also made available as a CD ROM and on the CWP Web site when it has been completed in the revised version.
-Consideration should also be given to renaming it, possibly as the CWP Compendium on Fisheries Statistics.
+19. CWP recommended that the Handbook of Fishery Statistics be also made available as a CD ROM and on the CWP Web site when it has been completed in the revised version.
+Consideration should also be given to renaming it, possibly as the "CWP Compendium on Fisheries Statistics".
+(Para.175)

-18. The table prepared at the 1993 Ad Hoc Consultation on High Seas Fishery Statistics for Regional Fishery Agencies summarizing the statistical programme of each agency has been extensively quoted and is generally considered to be useful.
-CWP-18 recommended that it should be modified and updated and that each agency should provide by 30 September 1999 to the CWP Secretary a brief description for each of following attributes for each agency to be included in a revised version of the table:
+20. The table prepared at the 1993 Ad Hoc Consultation on High Seas Fishery Statistics for Regional Fishery Agencies summarizing the statistical programme of each agency has been extensively quoted and is generally considered to be useful.
+CWP-18 recommended that it should be modified and updated and that each agency should provide by 30 October 1999 to the CWP Secretary a brief description for each of following attributes for each agency to be included in a revised version of the table: (Para.176)